SAVE SOUTHWARK WOODS OBJECTIONS

 Misrepresentation of Area Z as a so-called ‘toxic’ waste pile:

-This application proposes the creation of temporary site access to facilitate the destruction of 2.5 acres of Grade 1 SINC woodlands, excavating and reprocessing in the woods 4,000 tonnes of illegally dumped construction material, and truck a further 8,000 tonnes of rubble off site over many months.
+This application proposes the destruction of 2.5 acres of Grade 1 SINC woodlands, excavating and reprocessing in the woods 4,000 tonnes of illegally dumped construction material, and truck a further 8,000 tonnes of rubble off site over many months.

-This is why no toxic or even hazardous materials are actually listed in the Toxic Materials section on Southwark Council’s related application 15/AP3185.
+This is why no toxic or even hazardous materials are actually listed in the Toxic Materials section on Southwark Council’s application.

 www.SaveSouthwarkWoods.org.uk | firstname.lastname@example.org | @southwarkwoods | Facebook Page Save Southwark Woods